nfxpnk/markguide/README.md

 ### Components library

-Support `/*md` comment in `scss` files where regular markdown could be placed.
+Supports `/*md` comments in `scss` files where regular Markdown can be placed.

-* consists of 3 main types of pages - component, guide could be expanded to many different types;
+* Consists of three main types of pages — component, guide — and can be expanded to additional types.
-* navigation tree copy project tree, to ease of orientation and handling huge components library;
+* Navigation tree mirrors the project tree to make large component libraries easier to browse.
-* plugins;
+* Supports plugins.

 ### Guide

-Support regular markdown files in components folders and process it as guideline pages.
+Supports regular Markdown files in components folders and processes them as guideline pages.

-* markdown support;
+* Markdown support.

 ## Getting started